 Don’t expect all the snow to be melted either.
 The high country still has snow at this time of year, but the valley should be clear.
 However, April has about six snow days so there is still a chance it could snow too.
 You may want to take a pair of snow boots along, just to be safe.

 Rain is another possibility in April in Yosemite.
 While most rainfall happens between November and March, you still can’t rule it out.
 You may not be bothered by a bit of rain, but it can make the trails muddy.

 If you feel the weather would hinder your experience, then consider visiting Yosemite in late April.
 There is less chance of snow and rain then.
 It is also a great time to see the wildflowers.

 Which Entrance to take to Yosemite in April?

 Most of the entrances to Yosemite National Park are open in April.
 From the west side of the park, you can enter using Highways 41, 140, and 120.
 Hetchy Hetch Road is the furthest entrance to the north and it is also open all year round.

 This means that visitors arriving from San Fransico, Los Angeles and San Diego will have no problem entering the park.
 Unfortunately, it is another story for those visiting from Death Valley and Las Vegas.

 The Tioga Pass Entrance is the only entrance to the east of the park.
-It is closed from November until May.
+It is closed from November until May or early June.
 If you do plan on arriving from that direction, then the shortest route would be to take the South entrance on Highway 41.